 You can see it in the foyer area of St Michael’s Centre.

-Full details of all the upcoming Christmas services at St Michael’s can be found here.
+Details of all our services over the Christmas period can be found here

 This coming Saturday 13th December, it’s our annual Carols on the Green event.
 Join us at 6.15pm for a fabulous festive time.
 Enjoy a mulled wine or hot drink whilst you sing along to the traditional brass band.
 We look forward to seeing you there!